ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The Fusion Energy Division Technical Accomplishment Award recognizes individuals for a specific exemplary technical accomplishment requiring professional excellence and leadership of a high caliber in the fusion science and engineering area.
 The purpose of this award is to promote to others that the ANS Fusion Energy Division encourages such technical accomplishment and recognizes its importance to fusion.

 The award consists of an engraved plaque or an object of ornamental or useful type with intrinsic value.
-The award is presented at Topical Meeting of Fusion Energy (TOFE) or the ANS Annual Meeting.
+The award is presented at Topical Meeting of Fusion Energy (TOFE) or the ANS Annual Conference.

 Nominees must be an ANS member, in the Fusion Energy Division, and must be living at the time of award selection.
 Specific criteria include: